 What is out-of-home (OOH) advertising?

-While we are all overly familiar with the advertising we come across daily in our homes–such as TV ads, internet banners and popups, and mailers–there is an entirely different side to the same marketing coin.
+While we are all overly familiar with advertising, such as TV ads, internet banners and popups, and mailers, there is an entirely different side to the same marketing coin.
 Out-of-home (OOH) advertising encompasses everything we encounter in our travels beyond our own four walls, including:

 - Outdoor banners